+It is known conventional weight loss measures often result in a 10% loss of initial body weight.
 Although this has been scientifically proven to lower cholesterol and death rates, for people with a BMI greater than 35 kg/m2, this still does not reduce your risk factors enough.
 With all types of surgery, we would expect the extra weight that you carry (your excess weight) to reduce by 50 – 70%, thereby helping medical conditions and improving your quality of life.

 Determining which surgery is best for you is always going to be difficult and will be dependent upon many things.
 Useful questions to consider when deciding are:

 |1.
-How much weight do I want to lose?||Realistically the Sleeve Gastrectomy can help you lose 50 – 60% of your excess weight, whilst a Gastric Bypass can result in 60 – 70% excess weight loss at 12 -18 months.
+How much weight do I want to lose?||Realistically the Sleeve Gastrectomy can help you lose 50 – 60% of your excess weight, whilst the Bypass can result in 60 – 70% excess weight loss.
 However, it is not unknown for Sleeve patients to do just as well.|

 |2.
-How quickly do I wish to lose weight?||For most people with a Bypass and Sleeve gastrectomy, weight loss is immediate and quick for the first 6 – 9 months then slows and stabilizes between 12-18 months after surgery.|
+How quickly do I wish to lose weight?||For most people with the Bypass or Sleeve gastrectomy, weight loss is immediate and quick for the first 6 – 9 months, then slows and stabilizes between 12-18 months after surgery.|

 |3.
-How limited is the diet after the operation?||Due to the restrictive nature of all the surgical options, certain foods may cause difficulties.
+How limited is the diet after the operation?||Due to the restrictive nature of all surgical options, certain foods may cause difficulties.
 All should reduce your meal size.
-With a Bypass, there may be unpleasant side effects if you eat high sugar and fatty foods.|
+With the Bypass, there may be unpleasant side effects if you eat high sugar and fatty foods.|